 Columbia University agrees to pay more than $220M in deal with Trump to restore federal funding

-Columbia University has reached a deal with the Trump administration to pay more than $220 million to the federal government
+Columbia University to pay more than $220M in deal with Trump administration to restore federal funding

+Columbia’s agreement with the Trump administration will restore most of its $400 million in federal funding

-Columbia University has reached a deal with the Trump administration to pay more than $220 million to the federal government to restore federal research money that was canceled in the name of combating antisemitism on campus, the university announced Wednesday.
+Columbia University has reached a deal with the Trump administration to pay more than $220 million to restore a federal funding cut over claims it failed to combat antisemitism on campus, the university announced Wednesday.

 “This agreement marks an important step forward after a period of sustained federal scrutiny and institutional uncertainty," acting University President Claire Shipman said.

-The Trump administration pulled the funding, because of what it described as the university’s failure to squelch antisemitism on campus during the Israel-Hamas war that began in October 2023.
+The Trump administration pulled the research funding over what it described as the university’s failure to deal with antisemitism on campus during the Israel-Hamas war that began in October 2023.

-Wednesday’s agreement — which does not include an admission of wrongdoing — codifies those reforms while preserving the university’s autonomy, Shipman said.
+Wednesday’s agreement, which does not include any admission of wrongdoing, codifies those reforms while preserving the university’s autonomy, Shipman said.

-The school had been threatened with the potential loss of billions of dollars in government support, including more than $400 million in grants cancelled earlier this year.
+The school had been threatened with the potential loss of billions of dollars in government support, including more than $400 million in grants canceled earlier this year.

 “The settlement was carefully crafted to protect the values that define us and allow our essential research partnership with the federal government to get back on track," Shipman said.
 "Importantly, it safeguards our independence, a critical condition for academic excellence and scholarly exploration, work that is vital to the public interest.”